-In the not so distance future, IAR would be well positioned in producing scientists, primarily health care physicians and engineers.
-Although children are shying away from these careers, many of them at IAR is inspired and express continued interest in it.
-We are honored to do this work and will continue to build on Science initiatives to offer STEM-related badges for children of incarcerated parents.
+IAR is well positioned in producing scientists, health care physicians and engineers.
+Although children are shying away from these careers, due to lack of access, many of them at IAR is inspired and express continued interest in it as well.
+We are honored to do this work and will continue to build on it.

 Whether you are a student, or an educator or a community member we welcome you to enter into IAR’s operation to see firsthand what uniquely distinguishes our after-school program from others and our premier leadership ability to Change Lives.